ES-1085/project-coa-energy/proposal/proposal.md

 ## 3. Ethics review

+The biases that could effect our data visualizations and how the data was collected could be believing that the school has completely transformed their heating systems to electric from fossil fuels.
+We are aware that that is not the case.
+We are also aware that the fueled heaters were on for a part of the year that the school was not intending for.
+This is not able to be seen in the data because the fuel tanks are no longer receiving fuel refills.
+We also did not collect the data ourselves.
+This data was collected by David Gibson and others.
+We do not need to worry about misrepresentation or misleading information when it comes to people, there would be no negative effects on people.
+However, creating incorrect data visualizations and interpretations would be confusing.

 ## 4. Data analysis plan

 We will use variables such as gallons, we can calculate emissions,